ropensci-review-tools/ropensci-review-tools/docs/srr/vignettes/srr-stats.md

     (in the main package directory).
 This will by default generate a file in the `R/` directory called `srr-stats-standards.R`, although any alternative name can also be passed to the function (or the file can be renamed after it has initially been created).
+Each group of standards in this file must always be terminated by `NULL` in order to be appropriately parsed by the `roxygen2` package.
 2. Change your package’s `DESCRIPTION` file to use the `srr` roclets by adding `roclets = "srr::srr_stats_roclet"`) to the `Roxygen` line, as demonstrated at the outset, as well as in the package skeleton.
 3. Run
     [`roxygenise`](https://roxygen2.r-lib.org/reference/roxygenize.html)
     to confirm that the roclets work on your package.
 You should initially see only a single list of `@srrstatsTODO` standards.
+All documented standards should appear somewhere in the output.
+Any missing standards indicate documentation problems, such as missing terminal `NULL` values from standards blocks.
 4. We recommend as a first step cutting-and-pasting standards to approximate locations within your package’s code where you anticipate these standards being addressed.
 Multiple copies of any